VinayakRugvedi/authjs/README.md

 # authjs

-The ultimate package for authentication on nodeJS! - Manages signUp(creation of user accounts), verification(verification link to email or an OTP to a phone number) and signIn...
+The ultimate library for performing authentication on nodeJS! - Manages signUp(creation of user accounts), verification(verification link to email or an OTP to a phone number) and signIn...

 ### Installation
 npm install authjs

 ### Prerequisite
 **Set up your [authConfig file](https://github.com/VinayakRugvedi/authjs/blob/master/authConfig.js) which is the driving force for all the magics of authjs!**

 **For more detailed information on authConfig file, [navigate here...](https://github.com/VinayakRugvedi/authjs/blob/master/authConfig.js)**

 ### What authjs does for you..?
 Authentication!!!